pahor167/RockPaperScissors-test-project/README.md

 - [x] To enroll, each player needs to deposit the right token amount, possibly zero.
     ***Bet amount is being set in contructor and owner of the contract is able to change it later on.***
 - [x] To play, each Bob and Alice need to submit their unique move.
-    ***Player that starts the game needs to submit their move in hashed format so other players are not able to read the move from blockchain.***
+    ***Player that starts the game needs to submit their move in hashed format so other players are not able to read the move from blockchain.
+(Example in tests)***
 - [x] The contract decides and rewards the winner with all token wagered.

 There are many ways to implement this, so we leave that up to you.